ita-classroom-projects/JOM_Classes_Encapsulation_Exceptions/README.md

-# Welcome to Java Marathon
+# Welcome to Practical Course
 ## JOM.
 Classes.
 Encapsulation.
 Exceptions

 You can start by cloning the repository to your computer using the following command: